matthewclark1223/PNGRemittanceNetworks/README.md

 ## Reproducibility

-The dataset provided in this repository is the final cleaned and processed dataset used for analysis.
-Raw data and intermediate processing files are not included for confidentiality reasons.
+The dataset provided in this repository is the final cleaned and processed household-level dataset used for analysis.
+Raw data containing individual-level information and intermediate processing files are not included for confidentiality reasons.

 The Combine_2018_2026_ Data.R, FishingCommercializationIndex.R and SummarizeNetworkData.R scripts are provided for transparency and documentation purposes only and are not expected to be fully reproducible using the files included in this repository.